TanStack/query/README.md

 ### Query Keys

-Since React Query uses a query's **unique key** for essentially everything, it's important to tailor them so that will change with your query requirements.
+Since React Query uses a query's **unique key** for essentially everything, it's important to tailor them so that they will change with your query requirements.
 In other libraries like Zeit's SWR, you'll see the use of URL's and GraphQL query template strings to achieve this, but we believe at scale, this becomes prone to typos and errors.
-To relieve this issue, you can pass a **tuple key** with a `string` and `object` of variables to deterministically get the the same key.
+To relieve this issue, you can pass a **tuple key** with a `string` and `object` of variables to deterministically get the same key.

 > Pro Tip: Variables passed in the key are automatically passed to your query function!